FAQs for "Adding a Planning Report"

 10. How do I assign responsibilities in the Planning Report?

-• Responsibilities are assigned by selecting the responsible party from a list of users within the system.
-This individual or team will be accountable for managing the plan and ensuring that all tasks are completed on time.
+A: Assign a responsible party from the system’s user list.
+This individual or team manages the plan and ensures all tasks are completed on time.

 11. Why is it important to set a due date for the Planning Report?